Sarahon/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Now that you have Git installed, I recommend you read up a bit on the basics of it first and get acquainted with whatever git client you're working with, whether its just command-line (Git Bash) or anything else.

-We're going to run through the process of setting up a Git environment for Space Station 14 so that you can **contribute code through pull requests, create your own codebase**, or just **check out the history of the project.**
+We're going to run through the process of setting up a Git environment for Goob Station so that you can **contribute code through pull requests, create your own codebase**, or just **check out the history of the project.**

 ### 1.1 Why are we even using Git?